 Stage 3 breast cancer

-• The cancer has spread to 4 to 9 axillary lymph nodes or has enlarged the internal mammary lymph nodes.
+• The cancer has spread to four to nine axillary lymph nodes or has enlarged the internal mammary lymph nodes.
 The primary tumor can be any size.

 • Tumors are greater than 5 cm.
-The cancer has spread to 1 to 3 axillary lymph nodes or any breastbone nodes.
+The cancer has spread to one to three axillary lymph nodes or any breastbone nodes.

-• Stage 3B.
-A tumor has invaded the chest wall or skin and may or may not have invaded up to 9 lymph nodes.
+• Stage 3B: A tumor has invaded the chest wall or skin and may or may not have invaded up to nine lymph nodes.

 Stage 4 breast cancer (metastatic breast cancer)